 What are the costs of a TTAB proceeding?

-Since TTAB proceedings are adversarial, they’re basically a pared-down version of trademark litigation.
-A TTAB action is essentially a mini-lawsuit where the issues litigated are limited to registration, and not infringement.
-There are no court hearings, so you won’t have to pay expensive legal fees for your attorney to appear in court.
-Everything is litigated on paper, more or less.
+A TTAB proceeding is basically a milder version of trademark litigation.
+Infringement does not get litigated.
+There are no court hearings to be attending in person.
+A TTAB legal action is essentially a mini-lawsuit where the issues litigated are limited to registration.
+You will not have to pay legal fees for your attorney to appear in court.
+Mostly everything is litigated in writing and electronically filed.

-That being said, most firms will bill hourly for litigating a TTAB proceeding.
+That being said, most firms bill hourly for litigating a TTAB proceeding.
 Our firm provides a hybrid billing arrangement for TTAB cases where certain tasks are billed on a flat rate.
-Here’s our TTAB flat fee schedule.
+Please our TTAB trademark opposition flat fee schedule.

 Need help with your trademark opposition or cancellation?